cilium/cilium/Documentation/gettingstarted.rst

 Getting Started Using Docker
 -----------------------------

-The tutorial leverages Vagrant, and as such should run on any operating system supported by Vagrant, including Linux, MacOS X, and Windows.
-The VM running Docker + Cilium requires about 3 GB of RAM, so if your laptop has limited resources, you may want to close other memory intensive applications.
+The tutorial leverages Vagrant and VirtualBox , and as such should run on any operating system supported by Vagrant, including Linux, MacOS X, and Windows.

-The vagrant box is currently available for the following hypervisors.
-Please contact us on `slack <https://cilium.herokuapp.com>`_ to request building for additional hypervisors.
- * VirtualBox
- * libvirt

 Step 0: Install Vagrant
 ^^^^^^^^^^^^^^^^^^^^^^^